Careers360 Logo

 CUET UG 2026 May 18 Paper Analysis Shift 1: Memory Based Question & Difficulty Level

-The CUET UG 2026 exam analysis for May 18 provides a complete review of each shift.
-NTA is conducting the CUET UG 2026 exam on May 18 in two shifts, covering subjects such as Hindi, Mathematics, and General Aptitude Test.
+The NTA has concluded the CUET May 18 exam 2026 shift 1 at 12 PM.
+Students can check the subject-wise detailed CUET 2026 May 18 shift 1 analysis given below.
+NTA is conducting the CUET UG 2026 exam on May 18 in two shifts, covering subjects such as English, Hindi, Mathematics, and General Aptitude Test.
 Candidates can review the detailed exam analysis for both Shift 1 and Shift 2, including the overall and section-wise difficulty levels of the exam.

 This Story also Contains